 Many home buyers are excited to get their hands on a Victorian-era home as they are usually very durable homes with strong bones that have lasted since the mid-1800s.

-Though Brooklyn gets the reputation for having an abundance of brownstones, Jersey City isn’t lacking in this popular home type, either.
+Though Brooklyn gets the reputation for having an abundance of brownstones, Jersey City doesn’t lack this popular home type.
 Brownstones may be a little harder to find, as they are so popular, but if you do manage to place an offer on one, then you’ll likely have found a home with history and a beautiful exterior.

-Additionally, many of these buildings have been converted to hold multiple families in different units so that it may present an excellent rental opportunity and serve as a primary residence.
+Additionally, many of these buildings have been converted to hold multiple families in different units to present an excellent rental opportunity and serve as a primary residence.

 Jersey City is seeing an increase in the number of condos on the market.
 This is largely attributed to the many new development projects that are currently in place throughout the city.
 These are typically very modern and features tons of luxury amenities, so they’re the perfect option for someone who wants something newer.